PatrickFahy99/Projects/README.md

 # Projects
-A repository for my data science projects
+A repository for my data science projects.

+I have grouped these into two types: finance and non-finance.